-In the style of a Dragons Den, contestants pitch their ideas to Summit delegates and a panel.
+In the style of a Dragons Den, contestants pitched their ideas to Summit delegates and a panel.
 Each contestant gets a 5 minute speaking slot.
 The panel can ask questions and Summit delegates get the final vote.

-The winner will receive an overnight loan of a Tesla Model S car!
+Winning presentation; Alec Tang, Auckland Business Efficiency Concept.
+Alec Tang won an overnight loan of a Tesla Model S car!

 |Keynote Speaker Sponsor